h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 *Things to Note:*

-- **Under summary**: The validation score is 0.9071 with a best accuracy of 0.9304 (click on ROC then hover over Best ACC)
+- **Under summary**: The validation score is 0.9080 with a best accuracy of 0.9286 (click on ROC then hover over Best ACC)

-- **Variable Importance**: The top variable that led to a customer churning according to this model was the total amount a customer was being charged for their "Day Charge."
-The other variable of most importance is the total amount the customer is being charged for their evening calls,  "Eve calls."
-Intuitively this makes sense because if a customer is overpaying for calls in the morning when they might be the most active and also overpaying for their evening calls, it could have led a dissatisfied customer.
+- **Variable Importance**: The top variable that led to a customer churning according to this model was "CustServ Calls."
+The other variable of most importance is "Day_charge".
+Intuitively this makes sense because if a customer is overpaying for calls in the morning when they might be the most active and also overpaying for "CustServ Calls", it could have led a dissatisfied customer.

 ### Deeper Dive and Resources